 - If the student’s request for amendment is rejected, the student has the right to request, in writing, a hearing.

-- The written request for a hearing shall be submitted to the Dean of Enrollment Management on the campus where the student is registered.
+- The written request for a hearing shall be submitted to the Dean of Enrollment Management.
 Upon receipt of the student’s written request, the student shall be notified in writing with reasonable advance notice of the date, place and time of the hearing.
 The hearing will take place within thirty (30) days from the student’s written request.

 - The hearing will be conducted by a Hearing Board appointed by the Dean of Enrollment Management and will consist of individuals who do not have a direct interest in the outcome of the hearing.
 The student shall be afforded a full and fair opportunity to present evidence relevant to the issues raised in the original written request to amend the student’s education records.
 The student may be assisted by one or more individuals, including an attorney.